Dleibe1/Project-Builder/README.md

 - Objection.js
 - PostgreSQL
 - OAuth 2.0
+- GitHub API
 - Cypress.js (Tests suite is a work in progress)
 - Material UI
 - TinyMCE WYSIWYG Editor
+- AWS S3 Bucket

 ### Improvements coming soon:

 1. More Material UI integration.
 2. Option to add a link to purchase parts from the parts list.
+3. Ability to create, edit, or fork a project as a single markdown file.

 ## Usage